th3r3isnospoon/csr-generator/README.md

 ## 🙌 Contributing

-Pull requests welcome!
-Start by opening an issue or a feature request.
+Pull requests are welcome!
-Contributions, bug reports, and feedback are all appreciated ❤️
+Start by opening an issue or a feature suggestion — contributions, bug reports, and ideas are always appreciated ❤️

 ---